 Appreciation is extended to the Board of Trustees of Worthington Libraries and the employees responsible for contributing to the sound financial position of the Library, especially Finance Manager Sabra Lowe and Finance Specialist Barbara Burkholder.
-Contributions of information from Director of Community Engagement Lisa Fuller, Deputy Director Monica Baughman, Director of Technology Services Susan Allen and Human Resources Manager Phyllis Winfield were vital in preparing this transmittal letter.
-Special acknowledgment is extended to Kennedy Cottrell Richards for their guidance in the preparation of this report.
+Contributions of information from Director of Community Engagement Lisa Fuller, Director of Support Services Monica Baughman, Director of Public Services Susan Allen and Human Resources Director Phyllis Winfield were vital in preparing this transmittal letter.
+Special acknowledgment is extended to Rea & Associates for their guidance in the preparation of this report.

+Chuck Gibson

-Chuck Gibson Director/Deputy Fiscal Officer
+Director/Deputy Fiscal Officer

-Samuel P. Kealy
+Samuel P. Kraly Samuel Kraly

-Samuel Kraly Chief Fiscal Officer
+Chief Fiscal Officer